-Note: All names of Kashmiri youth mentioned in the article have been changed to protect identity.
+Note: This post was first published on 17th March 2016, all names of Kashmiri youth mentioned in the article have been changed to protect identity.

 What has made young and educated Kashmiri men pick up the gun to register their protest against the Indian establishment?
 The army says it is radicalisation, want for recognition, existing relations with militants and even failed love affairs.

 However, a sizeable section of the youth we went out and spoke to, feel that the resurgence of militancy is because the space which is provided by every democratic country for dissenters is missing in Kashmir.
 The best examples, they say, are the ‘failed peaceful protests’ of 2008, ’09 and ’10 which were “crushed brutally” by the Indian state.